ismc/devnet-2076_clus2018/README.md

 There are basically two types of changes that are made to a network in steady state operations:

 * Architectural/Engineering: These are changes to the architecture of the network (e.g. Routing, QoS, Multicast) that generally affect the entire network.
 It is also the architecture for how new services are deployed (e.g. tenants, remote sites, etc.)
-* Create, Read, Update, Delete (CRUD): These are changes that deal with delivering of network services to a particular customer or application (e.g. Putting a port in a VLAN, adding an ACE to an ACL, or adding a load balancing rule).
+* Create, Read, Update, Delete (CRUD): These are changes that deal with delivering of network services to a particular customer or application (e.g. putting a port in a VLAN, adding an ACE to an ACL, or adding a load balancing rule).

 The rigor of IaC is absolutely the way to make major architectural changes to a network because of the network-wide effect that these changes have and the relatively small number of changes that occur.

 CRUD is often different, however.
 Making a single change (e.g. SNMP Community Strings) on thousands of devices is an operation for which the overhead of NetDevOps is justified.
 However, if a single change is needed on a single device (e.g. Change a interface's access VLAN), the NetDevOps overhead slows that task down significantly.

 This overhead is not necessarily a bad thing, even for small changes.
 There are significant advantages in enforcing configuration management, revision control, code review, and testing on _every_ change.
 It does not, however, always make network operations faster or easier.
 This increased friction can make it unpalatable to many network teams and hinder adoption.

 We should then focus more on automating business processes and less on _just_ automating humans.

 ### Source of Truth (SoT)

-One area in which Devops for application development differs from DevOps for network operation is the Source of Truth.
+One area in which Devops for application development differs from DevOps for network operation is the Source of Truth (SoT).
 The Source of Truth of a network contains all of the values that make a network _that_ network.
 In its simplest form, those values are things like hostname, NTP servers, users, AAA servers, etc.  These values are relatively few in number and are used across all of the devices.
 The problem comes with values that define things like interface configuration, ACLs, and load-balancing rules.
 Even for a mid-size network, the number of values that define the configuration of that network could be over 100,000.
 Keeping 100,000+ values in flat files in a code repository can be at best painful and at worst unmanageable.

 Another use case in which the separation of the SoT from the Code is critical is Cloud and other virtualized platforms.
 On these virtualized platforms, virtual routers, firewalls, load-balancers, etc. are being dynamically created and destroyed to accomodate customer requests and/or user workloads.
 To manually copy this inventory data from their native platforms (e.g. AWS) to flat files would fight against the agile posture that we are trying to achieve with automation.
 This can better be accommodated by pulling the SoT dynamically directly from those platforms.